CrunchyData/postgres-operator/.github/ISSUE_TEMPLATE/support---question-and-answer.md

 * Platform (Docker, Kubernetes, OpenShift):
 * Platform Version:

-If possible please run the following on the kubernetes or Openshit (oc) commands and provide the result: kubectl describe yourPodName kubectl describe pvc kubectl get nodes
+If possible please run the following on the kubernetes or OpenShift (oc) commands and provide the result: kubectl describe yourPodName kubectl describe pvc kubectl get nodes